-The SAFESEAS zone/station configuration files are read once by the SAFESEAS D-2D tabular displays, when SAFESEAS is loaded into D-2D.
-If the SAFESEAS set-up is changed, the SAFESEAS displays must be cleared from D-2D, and then reloaded to pick up the new zone/station configuration.
-When you click the "Update" button in the first confirmation box, a second confirmation box (Figure 4.2.1.6-2) will appear.
+The SAFESEAS zone/station configuration files are read once by the SAFESEAS D-2D tabular displays when SAFESEAS initialized by D-2D.
+If the SAFESEAS set-up is changed, the SAFESEAS displays must be cleared from D-2D, and then reinitialized to pick up the new zone/station configuration.
+When you click the "Update" button in the first confirmation window, a second confirmation window (Figure 4.2.1.6-2) will appear.
 As indicated in the confirmation message, if the SAFESEAS display is running on any workstation in the office, bring SAFESEAS into the main D-2D panel and clear it by clicking the "Clear" button in the D-2D menu bar.